🏃♂️ Event Overview

 The Bridger Ridge Run is put on & sponsored by the Big Sky Wind Drinkers, which is a premier running club for runners of all ages and abilities.
 Some videos, photos, and history of this event can be found on this Big Sky Wind Drinkers webpage.

-- Challenging Terrain: Essentially the entire route involves unstable footing, challenging ascents, brutal descents, and unpredictable weather along an exposed ridge.
+- Terrain: Essentially the entire route involves unstable footing, challenging ascents, brutal descents, and unpredictable weather along an exposed ridge.

 🤝 Volunteering Opportunities